Our Future in Focus Strategic Plan

 Renewed Focus for a Bright Future

 Milton Hershey School’s Our Future in Focus strategic plan, also known as the MILT Plan, identifies our priorities.
-It is a roadmap for the next five years, developed under the leadership and direction of President Peter Gurt ’85.
+It is a roadmap for the next five years, developed under the leadership and direction of President Pete Gurt ’85.
 We are proud of this MHS community effort, the result of extensive feedback from all corners of campus and beyond.
 Learn how we plan to move MHS forward from 2020-2025.

 A Message from the President